 Enhancing Regional Supply Chain Resilience to Disasters

-EPWG, led by Thailand, is currently implementing this project to raise awareness of the importance of developing international supply chain resilience to natural disasters, both among the government and private sector.
+The project led by Thailand and implemented by the EPWG aimed to raise awareness of the importance of developing international supply chain resilience to natural disasters, both among the government and private sector.
 It is intended to be a forum for APEC members with expertise in disaster preparation and management, and UN organizations (i.e. United Nations International Strategy for Disaster Reduction) to share information, lessons learned and practices that will help government officials as well as business executives to identify workable measures to mitigate potential disaster impact on local and regional supply chains

 Seminar on Leveraging Information and Communications Systems for Enhancing Supply Chain Resilience to Disasters in APEC